kusl/webheartbeat/pantheon.markdown

 ## For Webpage Title: Drupal Website URL: https://dev-deutschland.pantheonsite.io:

-Total load time is 4.087 seconds
+Total load time is 1.747 seconds

-NaN% of CSS is unused, 3 total stylesheets
+85% of CSS is unused, 3 total stylesheets

 59% of JS is unused